ARM-software/ethos-n-driver-stack/README.md

     _Note: Arm uses TensorFlow Lite as an example.
 You can also build Arm NN for [ONNX](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment/generate-the-build-dependencies-for-onnx)._

     _Note: Please make sure that all the requirements for Arm NN are met before building Arm NN._

-9. If you require Android NNAPI support, see the [Instructions for how to build the Arm NN Android NNAPI driver](https://github.com/Arm-software/android-nn-driver#armnn-android-neural-networks-driver).

 ## Exercise the Ethos-N NPU driver